Devika-K-M-15/Supply_Chain_Management_EDA/README.md

 ## Data Exploration

+### Data Dictionary

+* Ware_house_ID : Unique Warehouse id where product is prepared for dispatch
+* WH_Manager_ID : Manager Id present in the warehouse
+* zone : Zone of the Warehouse
+* WH_regional_zone : Regional Zone of the warehouse
+* num_refill_req_l3m : Refilling request received by the warehouse in the last 3 months
+* transport_issue_l1y : No. of transport issued for warehouse in last 1 year
+* Competitor_in_mkt : No. of competitors in the market
+* retail_shop_num : Number of retail shops who sell noodlesproduced by the warehouse
+* wh_owner_type : The warehouse is owned by the company or it is on rent
+* distributor_num : No. of distributor who works between warehouse and retail shops
+* flood_impacted : Is the warehouse in a flood impacted area or not
+* flood_proof : Warehouse is having flood proof indicator
+* electric_supply : Does the warehouse have proper electric supply along with some power backup
+* dist_from_hub : distance from the warehouse to production hub
+* workers_num : no. workers in the warehouse
+* wh_est_year : warehouse establishment year
+* storage_issue_reported_l3m : storage issues reported by the warehouse in the last 3 months
+* govt_check_l3m : Government checking in last 3 months
+* temp_reg_mach : warehouse having temperature regulating machine indicator or not
+* approved_wh_govt_certificate : Type of approval warehouse having been issued by government
+* wh_breakdown_l3m : Number of times the warehouse faces thebreakdown in the last 3 months
+* product_wg_ton : Product weight

+* Dataset has 25 columns and 16620 rows.
+* No. of columns with int datatype : 15
+* No. of columns with object datatype : 8
+* No. of columns with float datatype : 2
+* No. of unique values in each column :
+Unnamed: 0                      16620
+WH_Manager_ID                   16620
+Ware_house_ID                   16620
+retail_shop_num                  4356
+product_wg_ton                   4248
+dist_from_hub                     217
+workers_num                        60
+distributor_num                    56
+storage_issue_reported_l3m         37
+govt_check_l3m                     32
+wh_est_year                        28
+Competitor_in_mkt                  12
+num_refill_req_l3m                  9
+wh_breakdown_l3m                    7
+transport_issue_l1y                 6
+WH_regional_zone                    6
+approved_wh_govt_certificate        5
+zone                                4
+WH_capacity_size                    3
+flood_proof                         2
+flood_impacted                      2
+temp_reg_mach                       2
+Location_type                       2
+wh_owner_type                       2
+electric_supply                     2

 ## Data Preprocessing
 This project mainly focus on analyzing impact of features provided in the dataset on target variable product weight.